Miit0s/Pokenjmin-Bot-Plus/README.txt

 HOW TO SET UP THE TEMPLATE FILES:

-You should always make the psd in photoshop first, then you open it with Adobe Illstrator and export it to the .svg.
+If you have any modification to make, modify the psd file.
-/!\ Dynamic layers names can't contain underscore or spaces or it won't work Go to export (not save !
+/!\ Dynamic layers names can't contain underscore or spaces or it won't work

+Open the psd on Illustrator,
+/!\ Sometime Illustrator will ignore the name given to a layer in photoshop, make sure every name are the same Go to export (not save !
 This won't produce the same kind of file) and choose export as SVG.
 Set the decimals to 5, the maximum value, choose Inline Style for styling, and "SVG" for fonts.
+For the images choose "Link".
+Export the svg to TemplateSVG/Template_Pokenjmin_Unprocessed.svg, to avoid generated png bundling up we reccomend you clear the repository before every export.
-For the images choose "Link" /!\ Only the visible layers will be exported to the svg, so make all the spe icons, watermarks, backgrounds etc. visible /!\ Sometime Illustrator will ignore the name given to a layer in photoshop, make sure every name are the same
+/!\ Only the visible layers will be exported to the svg, so make all the spe icons, watermarks, backgrounds etc. visible

-Exporting the svg directly from Photoshop will probably make a very broken svg.
+Exporting the svg directly from Photoshop would probably make a very broken svg.

 Tip: Shape with large strokes, like the yellow border, will probably break in Illustrator, rasterize them in photoshop beforehand.
 The svg template is a little lossy (especially on the color) so it should probably only be used for the preview.